-• The Company has a full orientation process for new Board members that includes meetings with key management, visits to Company facilities and materials or briefing sessions on subjects that would assist them in discharging their duties.
+- The Company has a full orientation process for new Board members that includes meetings with key management, visits to Company facilities and materials or briefing sessions on subjects that would assist them in discharging their duties. - Directors shall complete annual refresher education and development studies relating to accounting, disclosure, governance, compensation, or industry developments, which may be done in-house.